Screens are the enemy in new ‘Toy Story 5’ teaser trailer

 That is the fateful question posed by the new teaser trailer for “Toy Story 5,” released by Pixar on Tuesday, which picks up on the familiar parenting conundrum about screentime.

-The brief clip, set to the strains of INXS’ “Never Tear Us Apart,” shows a new package being delivered to Bonnie Anderson, little sister to Andy, who inherited all his toys back in 2010’s emotional “Toy Story 3.”
+The brief clip, set to the strains of INXS’ “Never Tear Us Apart,” shows a new package being delivered to Bonnie Anderson, the little girl who inherited all of Andy’s toys back in 2010’s emotional “Toy Story 3.”

 As our favorite collection of anthropomorphic playthings – including Woody, Buzz, Rex, Mr. & Mrs. Potato Head, Jessie and others – look on in anticipatory horror, the package is opened to reveal a frog-framed tablet named Lilypad, who beckons to Bonnie, “Let’s play!”